Meal plan information for first year students for the Class of 2021 will be available by July 1, 2017

 Yale Dining serves more than 3 million meals each year to students, parents, faculty, staff and campus visitors.
 The dining needs of all these constituencies vary, and we’ve tailored our programs and operations to satisfy them in many different ways.

-NOTE: For Spring Semester: any student wishing to Update/Change their existing choice of Meal Plan Option must do so online, between Friday, January 6th at 8:00am and January 20th at 11:59pm.
+NOTE: For Fall Semester: any student wishing to update or change their existing choice of Meal Plan Option must do so online, between Friday, August 18th 2017 at 8:00am EST and Friday, September 8th 2017 11:59pm EST.

 Before making any changes to your meal plan option, please be sure that your choice is the one you want for the remainder of the semester because modifications can only be made once during the window, as per University regulations.
 Click here to log on and make changes

 Residential Dining Program

 When undergraduate students enroll at Yale, they are assigned to one of the 14 Residential Colleges.
 Each college has its own dining room, dining traditions and residential community.
 While many students take a majority of their meals in their own college, they are not required to do so.
 When they do, they are joined at mealtime by the Heads of College, Deans and Resident Fellows who reside in that college.

 In general, undergraduate meal plan holders can choose to take their meals at any of the residential dining halls, as a matter of location convenience or just to have a change of scenery.
 There are a few exceptions, described in the “Policies” section below, and it is always wise to check ahead in case temporary restrictions have been placed on a college other than your own.

 For lunch, Yale Hospitality also offers students additional flexibility with “meal transfer” options and “double swipe” policies (detailed in the “Policies” section below).
 These special options help students more conveniently take meals during mid-day, when they are often crossing campus between classes.